CYCOGS® Brand Cyber-Physical Systems (CPS), Internet of Things (IoT) consulting

 products are considered Cyber-Physical System (CPS) and or Internet of Things (IoT) systems.
 (Including Cloud computing and Mobile Devices)

-(CPS) is a component or mechanism that uses computer-based algorithms for monitoring and control.
+A Cyber-Physical System (CPS) is a component or mechanism that uses computer-based algorithms for monitoring and control.

 A Cyber-Physical Systems (CPS) relies on Physical Hardware and Software systems that are fully integrated resulting in more than the sum of its parts.